parcel-bundler/website/src/features/api-proxy.md

   key: features-api-proxy
   title: 🚇 API Proxy
   order: 1
-summary: Configuration the builtin dev server to forward specific paths to another server
+summary: Configure the built-in dev server to forward specific paths to another server
 ---

 To better emulate the actual production environment when developing web apps, you can specify paths that should be proxied to another server (e.g. your real API server or a local testing server) in a `.proxyrc`, `.proxyrc.json` or `.proxyrc.js` file.